WHY I LOVE THSE EGGLESS ICEBOX PINWHEEL COOKIES RECIPE

 - Using a sharp knife, cut the log into ¼ inch thick slices.
 Arrange slices on the prepared baking sheets, spacing them evenly.
 Keep the remaining logs in the refrigerator until the first batch bakes.

 - Bake for 13 – 14 minutes, or until slightly puffy and the edges look set.
-Let them cool in the baking sheets for 5 minutes and then transfer cookies to a wire rack to cool completely.
-Let the baking sheets to cool and then bake the remaining cookies.
+Let them cool on the baking sheets for 5 minutes, and then transfer the cookies to a wire rack to cool completely.
+Let the baking sheets cool down, then bake the remaining cookies.

 Nutrition